-Madeleine Kasten is a University Lecturer at the Leiden University Centre for the Arts in Society.
+Madeleine Kasten is a guest at the Leiden University Centre for the Arts in Society.

 Over the past few years I have become increasingly interested in the art of translation.
 Much of the literature we read in the course of our lives comes to us via translations, a fact which we too often take for granted.
 Unfamiliarity with the source language may even induce us to look upon a translation as an original in its own right.
 Indeed, the practice of literary translation, especially when it is expanded to include the ‘freer’ categories of imitation and adaptation, has yielded many texts worthy of being enjoyed for their own sake.
 However, recent developments in the fields of literary and translation studies have made it possible to question the relationship between a source text and its offspring on other than purely aesthetic grounds.